vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/virtual-tpm/README.md

 ### What is a TPM?

 A Trusted Platform Module (TPM) is a specialized chip on an endpoint device that stores RSA encryption keys specific to the host system for hardware authentication.
-It is designed to provide basic security-related functions, primarily involving encryption keys.
-The TPM is used for a variety of tasks such as ensuring the integrity of platform and user security processes, and for secured storage of artifacts used in authentication processes.
-Overall, it provides a secure environment to generate, use, and store encryption keys, offering a higher level of security than software alone.
+A TPM generates, stores, and uses cryptographic keys in hardware, separate from the operating system, which helps protect the keys from software attack.

 ### What is a vTPM?